 If you want to catch a local car show during your stay in Albuquerque, there are a number of online resources that provide calendars listing local events.
 Not all list the same car shows so you may want to check a couple of them.
 Here are a few:

-Alibi Community Calendar for Albuquerque and Santa Fe
+Alibi Community Calendar for Albuquerque and Santa Fe.
+It offers a listing of local car shows.

-New Mexico Car Shows Community Calendar on Facebook – This site usually has the most complete listings – check it first.
+New Mexico Car Shows Community Calendar on Facebook – This site usually has the most complete listings – check here first.

 If you are in town for the Albuquerque Balloon Fiesta, the Fiesta of Wheels Car Show is usually held on the first Sunday of the Fiesta on the grounds immediately after Mass Ascension.